ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 - Select the email address of any user in your system.
 - Restart Set-OutlookSignatures in a new PowerShell session, but this time with the additional parameter '`-SimulateUser a@example.com`' (replace ‘a@example.com’ with the email address you selected earlier).

-In your 'Documents' folder, you will now find a new subfolder called 'Outlook Signatures', which contains the signatures of the simulated user, the default signatures, and the out-of-office messages.
+In your 'Documents' folder, you will now find a new subfolder called 'Outlook Signatures', which contains the signatures of the simulated user.

 The [simulation mode](/details/#11-simulation-mode) can do much more and is therefore very well suited for testing and analysis in production environments.